 Volunteer Project Details

 Volunteers at the wildlife rescue centre, Jogja work for five days and rest for two.
 Each morning, you will work with a keeper to clean enclosures.
-There are 4 areas that you will work in: with orangutans, small primates, birds and in the nutrition room.
+There are 4 areas that you will work in: with 9 primates, 50 reptiles, 50 birds, and small mammals including 2 Sun bears, 3 binturong and in the nutrition room.
 You will rotate through these and during your second week you will be able to pick areas you would like to focus on more.

 What will I do in the morning?

-The first area you will work in is the nutrition room where you’ll help Bob prepare the foods for all of the 150+ animals.
+The first area you will work in is the nutrition room where you’ll help Bob prepare the foods for all of the 120+ animals.
 Secondly, you’ll work with Dedi cleaning the small primates.
 This includes sun bears, gibbons, siamang, macaque, and binturong.
 Thirdly, you will work with Sangsang cleaning out the birds.
-Lastly, your time will be spent with Ramelan, cleaning the seven orangutans’ enclosures.
+Lastly, your time will be spent with Ramelan, cleaning the reptiles enclosures.

 What happens after break time?

 It is now feeding time for the animal.
-You can pick which animals you want to help feed such as orangutan, crocodile, macaque, siamang or eagles!
+You can pick which animals you want to help feed such as small primates, crocodile, macaque, siamang or eagles!
 If you are not helping to feed, you can help to clean the mice trays or make enrichment for the animals.

 After lunch activities include making enrichment, (Read here on why animal enrichment is important) and assisting vets.
 Next, you will also help with enclosure maintenance such as cleaning turtle or sun bear pools or repairing enclosures.
 Moreover, if there is time, you might also be able to help with the afternoon feeding!